|Approval Date||05 Dec 2018|

 |DAC Sector Code||14010|

-The WASH and Aquatic Environment Revamping Project covers the greater Freetown area, the capital city of Sierra Leone.
-The project is intended to provide the necessary complementarity and maximise the impact of DFID’s early effort, which is limited to rehabilitation of some of the key elements of the dilapidated Freetown water supply infrastructure.
-It will also complement the institutional reforms supported through the MCC Threshold Program which is focused on improving the performance and sustainability of the water utility, the Guma Valley Water Company .that holds the mandate for water supply services in the Freetown.
-The project aims at contributing 15% increase in access to safe water supply and 7% increase in access to improved sanitation in Sierra Leone.
-It also includes measures to institutionalise the Integrated Urban Water Management (IUWM) approach and in particular provide for sustainable management of the Freetown peninsular water-shed.
-The project will be implemented within a period of sixty-six (66) months with a total cost estimated at UA135.12 million.
+The Water, Sanitation, Hygiene and Aquatic Environment Revamping Project (WASHAERP) covers the greater Freetown area, the capital city of Sierra Leone.
+The project includes measures to institutionalise the Integrated Urban Water Management (IUWM) approach and in particular provide for sustainable management of the Freetown peninsular water-shed.
+It is intended to provide the necessary complementarity and maximise the impact of DFID’s early effort, which is limited to rehabilitation of some of the key elements of the dilapidated Freetown water supply infrastructure.
+The project will also complement the institutional reforms supported through the Millennium Challenge Corporation (MCC) Threshold Program which is focused on improving the performance and sustainability of the water utility, the Guma Valley Water Company (GVWC).
+Its implementation will improve access to safe water supply by 15% and access to improved sanitation by 7% in Sierra Leone.
+The total cost is estimated at UA 135.12 million, including Fund's contribution of UA 10 million for an implementation period of sixty-six (66) months.

 The overall objective of the project is to improve the water supply and sanitation services while ensuring the sustainability of the vital aquatic ecosystem in the Western Area/Freetown.
 The Specific objectives of the project are: (a) To rehabilitate and expand water treatment, transmission, storage and distribution systems; (b) to improve solid and liquid waste collection, treatment and disposal services; (c) to provide infrastructure and enhance capacity for the effective protection of the Western Area Protected Forest/Water-shed; and (d) to promote good sanitation, hygiene and child nutrition practices of the primary beneficiaries while facilitating their gainful participation in the improvement of WASH services.